 Aging and Frailty

 As we age, many of us will experience changes in our health and our physical and mental function.
 Some older adults may experience a state of increased vulnerability to poor health outcomes, especially when encountering a stressor such as an infection or medical procedure.
-We use the term, “frailty, to define this state of vulnerability.
-Frailty is considered to be a central syndrome of geriatric medicine, along with falls, incontinence, and cognitive decline.
+We use the term “frailty" to define this state of vulnerability.
+Frailty is considered to be a central syndrome of health decline within the field of geriatric medicine, along with falls, incontinence, and cognitive decline.
 Our understanding of causes of frailty are still being studied, as are specific treatments to delay or prevent the onset of frailty.
 Below you will find some resources related to frailty risks and tips for healthy aging.

 Healthy Aging Tips

 - Stay Strong: Four Ways to Beat the Frailty Risk (Johns Hopkins Medicine)

 The National Institute on Aging (NIA) offers a Health Information Portal.
 Selected topics include: